 Getting Your URL Structure Right

 Your report URL matters.
 WordPress and most website builders default to generating URLs from post titles, which is correct behavior — but only if your title is already structured correctly.
-The URL for "Mosquito Lagoon Redfish Report — March 2025" should read:
+The URL for "Mosquito Lagoon Redfish Report — March 2026" should read:

 A sustainable cadence for most guides is one report per week during active season.
 If you run three to five trips a week, choose the most interesting or most species-diverse trip and write 400 to 600 words about it.
 The whole post takes 20 minutes if you write it on the dock while the details are fresh.
-That investment compounds: a report you wrote in October about fall redfish in your bay can drive booking inquiries every October for years.
+That investment compounds: a report you wrote in October about fall redfish in your bay can keep drawing booking inquiries every October for years.

 During the off-season, write lookahead content: "What to Expect on a Winter Flounder Trip in [Your Region]" or "Why February Is the Best Month to Book a Crappie Guide in [State]."
 These posts intercept clients who plan months ahead, before they encounter a marketplace listing.